Table of Content

 Connected TV or CTV in short, refers to televisions which are connected to the Internet either by wired ethernet cable or wirelessly.
 The two terms (OTT vs. CTV) often appear together like batman and robin as both are intricately linked to each other.

-These days, OTT works through all sorts of devices and one of primary means is via a TV.
-Nowadays, TVs come ready with the capability to connect to the Internet thereby becoming OTT-ready intrinsically with what is known as Smart TVs.
+OTT works through all sorts of devices and one of the primary means is via a TV.
+These days, TV comes ready with the capability to connect to the Internet thereby becoming OTT-ready intrinsically with what is known as smart TVs.
 In this article, we shall continue to refer to OTT since OTT is more encompassing.

 Let us take a quick look at the factors that make OTT a success.